 5) How to Change the Strings of the Instrument

-This one is self-explanatory, and while it’s not the most important thing in the world, these little functionalities of dealing with the maintenance of the instrument will be crucial later on.
+This one is self-explanatory, and while it’s not the most important thing in the world, little functionalities of dealing with the maintenance of the instrument will be crucial later on.
 Changing the strings on the guitar is a thing that, for whatever reason, a lot of guitar players don’t do.

 Learning to play power chords is one of those easy lessons that are great for the student because they can move the chords all over the fretboard and begin learning how to construct their own chord progressions simply.